IAM, MFA, SSO, Directory Services, and AAA

 Key Takeaways

-• IAM identifies users and systems, authenticates them, and supports authorization decisions.
+• IAM identifies users, devices, and services, authenticates them, and feeds authorization decisions.

-Identity and access management, or IAM, is the set of processes and technologies used to know who or what is requesting access and what that identity is allowed to do.
-Network+ keeps the focus practical: how identities are checked, how network devices make access decisions, and which protocol fits the scenario.
+Identity and Access Management (IAM) is the combined set of processes and technologies used to establish who or what is requesting access and what that identity may do.
+Network+ keeps the focus operational: how identities are checked, how network devices make access decisions, and which protocol fits a given scenario.

 Authentication, Authorization, and Accounting